JamesNg90/JS/README.md

 8. ReversingAnArray.js: reverseArray, takes an array as argument and produces a new array that has the same elements in the inverse order. reverseArrayInPlace, does what the reverse method does: it modifies the array given as argument by reversing its elements.
 Neither may use the standard reverse method.

+9. Flattening.js: Use the reduce method in combination with the concat method to “flatten” an array of arrays into a single array that has all the elements of the original arrays.